remykarem/remykarem.github.io/books-src/business-finance-book/src/principles/riba-quraniy.md

 [^2]: But if you do not (cease from usury), then be warned of war from Allah and His messenger.
 However, if you repent, you may retain your principal — neither inflicting nor suffering harm.
 (Quran Al-Baqarah:279)

 [^3]: The Messenger of Allah cursed the one who consumes riba, the one who pays it, the one who records it, and the two witnesses to it, and he said: They are all the same.
 (Sahih Muslim, Hadith 1598)

+[^majorsins]: “Avoid the seven destructive sins…” They asked: “O Messenger of Allah, what are they?”
+He mentioned: “Associating partners with Allah, sorcery, killing a soul which Allah has forbidden except by right, consuming riba, consuming the wealth of an orphan, turning back on the day of battle, and slandering chaste, innocent, believing women.” — (Sahih al-Bukhari 2766, Sahih Muslim 89)

 [^lecturenotes1]: Based on lecture notes.